[an error occurred while processing this directive]

 It may be necessary to cite exclusive access datasets or non-public software that may reveal (or strongly imply) the investigators on the proposal.
 It is suggested proposers use language such as "obtained in private communication" or "from private consultation" when referring to such potentially revealing work, again without identifying anyone by name.

-In addition, we are making some Early Release data public.
-The released files include X-ray images or spectra obtained and reduced during the commissioning or calibration operations of the Resolve and Xtend instruments aboard XRISM.
-Note that the event files are not provided.
-Moreover, these data were extracted assuming the current, still preliminary, calibration.
-While the calibration is advanced enough to demonstrate the data quality, reliable scientific results cannot be derived from these data products,
+Additional Early Release data for several observations are also publicly available.
+They include X-ray images or spectra obtained and reduced during the commissioning or calibration operations of the Resolve and Xtend instruments aboard XRISM.
+While the calibration applied to these data products is advanced enough to demonstrate the data quality, reliable scientific results cannot be derived from these data products.

 If you have questions regarding XRISM, concerning, e.g., calibration, analysis, proposing, ToOs, or coordination, please use HEASARC's Feedback form , or click the "HELP" icon to the left.